Moremar/IT_tutorials/CyberSecurity/Networking/CompTIA_Network+.md

   renting towers in cities, pointing dishes to a given point and beaming a laser to that point.

+### WAN Types

+- **Dedicated Lease Line** : connect 2 sides via a connection not shared with other customers (for ex T1, T3, E1, E3)
+- **Circuit-switched connection** : a dedicated connection is made only when needed (the PSTN is the most well-known circuit-switched WAN)
+- **Packet-switched connection** : most common WAN type today, shared bandwidth between customers, use SLA to guarantee bandwidth (MPLS, Frame Relay, 4G/5G...)

 ### MPLS (Multi-Process Label Switching)

 MPLS is a routing technique in telecommunication networks that directs data from one node to the next based on short path labels rather than long network addresses.